Mike Curtis

 Contact: [email protected]

-Mike Curtis received his BSc (Hons) in 1989 from the University College of Wales, Aberystwyth, and a PhD at the University of Durham in 1993.
-His thesis focused on Miocene age transpressional inversion of the Lusitanian Basin, Portugal, in particular the detailed kinematic evolution of fault systems.
+Mike Curtis received his BSc (Hons) in 1989 from the University College of Wales, Aberystwyth, and completed his PhD at the University of Durham in 1993.
+His doctoral research focused on the Miocene transpressional inversion of the Lusitanian Basin, Portugal, with particular emphasis on the detailed kinematic evolution of fault systems.

-Mike joined CASP in November 2011.
-He has studied the regional tectonic evolution of the Arctic Uralides, via structural geological analysis, as well as syn-tectonic clastic sedimentation and sandstone provenance.
-He has lead multiple field campaigns to the remote Nenets Autonomous Okrug, as well as the Polar and Subpolar Urals, Russia.
+Since joining CASP in 2011, Mike has studied the regional tectonic evolution of the Arctic Uralides through structural geological analysis and sediment provenance studies.
+He has led multiple field campaigns to the remote Nenets Autonomous Okrug, as well as the Polar and Subpolar Urals in Russia.
+More recently, his research has focused on the influence of subseismic-scale faults on the seal capacity of Lower Jurassic mudstones.

 Latest Publications